-This tip is similar to the previous one in that you can order a dish that would otherwise be vegan, except for the meat product that they're added.
+This tip is similar to the previous one in that you can order a dish that would otherwise be vegan, except for the meat product that has been added.
 A good example would be a noodle dish that is loaded with vegetables, but that also contains meat.
 Again, just double check that the only animal product in the item you're ordering is the meat.
 In Asian cuisine there are a number of dishes that are made with fish sauce, Indian vegetarian dishes may be made with cream and be sure to double check when it comes to sauces and dressings, which may contain dairy or sardines.
 In my experience, you can also ask for more of a particular item that's already in the dish in place of the ingredient they're removing.

 4. Make friends with salad (and side dishes)